Got a question about Carthage? Here are some frequently asked questions, answered by Carthage students and our admissions representatives.

 Students don’t need to have a car on campus.
 There are multiple shuttles that are available for students to use.
 One shuttle goes to a grocery store, as well as a few other shops and places to eat.
 A city bus comes through campus as well.
 Otherwise, students will carpool to different places they need to go. — Answered by Macy Anderson, biology/pre-dentistry; and Taylor Sanders, social work and psychology

-What is campus security like?
+What is campus safety like?

 Do I have to be Lutheran to attend Carthage?